Chapter 9. Registered Education Savings Plan provider user guide – Registered Education Savings Plan transfers and the education savings incentives

 9.3.6.
 When the receiving promoter does not offer the CLB

-Impact of the CLB repayments on lifetime CLB entitlements, repayment of the CLB is not like a repayment of other incentives because it does not affect the lifetime CLB entitlement for a beneficiary.
+Impact of the CLB repayments on lifetime CLB entitlements, repayment of the CLB isn't like a repayment of other incentives because it does not affect the lifetime CLB entitlement for a beneficiary.
 A beneficiary could be named in a different RESP to receive any CLB amounts that had been repaid from that beneficiary’s CLB notional accounts in other RESPs.

 To avoid repaying all incentives due to an ineligible transfer of the CLB, a subscriber could choose to exclude the CLB amounts in a transfer.